In Taiwan, anger at China over virus drives identity debate

 Premier Su Tseng-chang has said changing the island's name isn't the most urgent issue facing Taiwan.
 "If we want to change then it might as well be to 'Republic of Taiwan'.
 Taiwan is more well known," Su said in parliament.
 "But if there's no national consensus, a name change isn't the most important thing for now."

 The statement drew a sharp rebuke from Su, who told reporters it meant Chen had no right to be a member of the legislature.
+Chen said she was simply stating the facts, and that Taiwan is a geographic name, not a national name.
 China's pressure on Taiwan diplomatically and militarily during the virus crisis has also reduced Beijing's already low standing in the eyes of many Taiwanese.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)